We are famous for our festivals and winter time is no exception! Get out there and explore some of Edmonton's snowy

 Deep Freeze: A Byzantine Winter Festival celebrates the multicultural roots of Edmonton winters with artists, Old Tyme curling, winter mini golf, street hockey, lumberjack contests and even deep freezer races.

 When the temperature drops, the creativity rises.
 Picture icy masterpieces that would impress the likes of Michelangelo.
-A giant ice slide, art, music, food and live concerts await you at Ice on Whyte Festival.
+A giant ice slide, art, music, food and live concerts await you at Boardwalk Ice on Whyte.

 Loosely-based on the legend of La chasse-galerie (The Flying Canoe), the Flying Canoë Volant is a creative, interactive, cultural event where you can celebrate local history and everything that is great about a long winter’s night.

 The Silver Skate Festival is an extravaganza of art, culture, recreation and sport.
 Wander through the Snow Sculpture Garden, try your hand at Jam-Can Curling, explore the magical Silver Skate Folk Trails, take a walk through the magnificent Ice Castles and enjoy live entertainment after the sun goes down during Night Works.

 Outside it's snowing but inside things are heating up!
 There's plenty of indoor activities to do in Edmonton when you need a break from the outdoor fun.